owlchester/kanka-docs/docs/source/entities/abilities.md

 ## Fields

+Let's go over the fields that are unique to the abilities' module.

 ### Charges

 The **charges** field can be used to keep track of how many times an ability was used when it's attached to an entity.
 This field can contain a value, or references to named attributes of an entity.